-Pennsylvania defines possession of a controlled substance under 35 P.S. § 780-113(a)(16) as “knowingly or intentionally possessing a controlled substance by a person not registered under this act, or a practitioner not registered or licensed by the appropriate state board, unless the substance was obtained directly from, or pursuant to, a valid prescription order or order of a practitioner or except as otherwise authorized under this act.”
+The law pertaining to the illegal possession of a prescription drug is found under 35 P.S. § 780-113(a)(16) of the Pennsylvania Drug Act.
+Under the law, the unlawful possession of a controlled substance is defined as “knowingly or intentionally possessing a controlled substance by a person not registered under this act, or a practitioner not registered or licensed by the appropriate state board, unless the substance was obtained directly from, or pursuant to, a valid prescription order or order of a practitioner or except as otherwise authorized under this act.”

 Individuals who possess prescription pills without a valid prescription can be charged with illegal possession of a controlled substance in Pennsylvania.
 Prosecutors generally attempt to establish the illegal possession of prescription drugs under one of 3 legal theories:

-- Actual Possession: Under this legal theory, the prosecutor alleges that you were in physical custody of the prescription pills, meaning the pills were actively on your person or in your pocket.
+- Actual Possession: Under this legal theory, the prosecutor alleges that you were in physical custody of the prescription pills, meaning the pills were found on your person or in your pocket.
 This includes purses, backpacks and even shoes.
-Under the legal concept of “joint possession,” it is possible for 2 or more people to share actual possession of prescription pills or contraband.
+Under the legal concept of “joint possession,” it is possible for 2 or more people to share actual possession of prescription pills.